mingzheruan/Notebook/Algorithm -- laioffer/Elementary Class.md

 + Heap: Java objects reside in an area called the heap.
-The heap is created when the JVM starts up and may increase or decrease in size while the application runs.
+The heap is created when the JVM starts up and may increase or decrease in size while the application runs.(The heap is not same a heap(tree). )